JJSSEE/my_portfolio/README.md

 ## Superconductivity critical temperature prediction

 Superconductivity is the ability of certain materials to conduct electric current with practically zero resistance.
 For a material to behave as a superconductor, extreme low temperatures are required.
 The goal of this project is to predict the critical temperature based on the given features.
-The ElasticNet regressor was selected due to its built-in variable selection fitting procedures, given the high dimension of the Dataset.
+The ElasticNet regressor was selected due to its built-in variable selection fitting procedures, given the high level of dimension in the Dataset.

 ### Heatmap